Trade-Symphony/docs/api/auth/login.md

 ## Notes:

-- Endpoint needs to be rate limited to 1 request per second.
+- Endpoint is rate limited to 1 request per second.
+- The session token is generated securely (SHA-256 hash of random bytes).
+- Both the user agent and the ip address of the user is stored to minimalise session hijacking.

 [^password]: Refer to Checking for compromised passwords in the Copenhagen book (https://thecopenhagenbook.com/password-authentication#checking-for-compromised-passwords)